martinohanlon/PhilbinSS/README.rst

 Logic gates
 -----------

-An And gate requires 2 Transistors.
+An And gate requires 2 transistors.

 |andlogicgate|